YvosOnTheHub/LabNetApp/Kubernetes_v4/Scenarios/Scenario02/README.md

 ```

 Back to the Kubernetes host, we can now proceed with the backend creation.
-Keep in mind that these certicates will be used in an encoded format by Trident:
+Keep in mind that these certificates will be used in an encoded format by Trident:

 ```bash
 base64 -w 0 k8senv.pem >> cert_base64